How to elope and manage family expectations of a big wedding? This is one of the most common struggles we hear from couples!

 While elopements can take the form of a couple sharing their vows in solitude, they most certainly can include the guests you hold closest to your heart.
 Whether you call it an intimate wedding or elopement, the purpose is the same – to be intentional about what you do and who you invite on your day.

 Describe how you want them involved and show them how.
-Place their hearts at ease, knowing that you deeply care for them and have no intention to leave them out.
+Place their hearts at ease, knowing that you deeply care for them.

 Share your Heart – and your Situation

 Above all, share your feelings about why eloping is so important to you.
 Why you are drawn to a small, intimate setting vs. the typical wedding that society expects of you.
-Being honest about your motives – and what you know will make you happy – is a surefire way to help your family understand.
+Being honest about your motives – and what you know will make you happy – is the best way to help your family understand.

 At the end of the day this decision is up to you and no one else.
 But that doesn’t mean you have to leave your family out of the process.
 If you find yourself “stuck” – we’re here to help.
 We want you to have the best, most epic & personal day ever!